rymelan/Resource-Management/README.txt

-Using command line input the program reads a file with information about some tasks and then runs an optimistic and the banker algorithms for resource managment and displays the statistics to stdout.
+Using command line input the program reads a file with information about some tasks and then runs an optimistic and the banker algorithms for resource management and displays the statistics to stdout.

 input is a text file in the following format: